bluccino/old-tutorial/README.md

 * Blucino is a slim code layer
 * Blucino is awesome and makes great fun

-## Lot's of headings, but what exactly does Bluccino Look and Feel?
+## Lot's of bold statements, but what exactly can I do with Bluccino?

 Bluccino was developped in parrallel to our firmware development og the Bluenetics connector.
 This is a Bluetooth mesh application, running on one or two processors.
 When we learnt about Bluetooth mesh we started with the simplest Zephyr mesh example which is called